-The Auckland Diwali Festival will be celebrating its 18th festival from 12 - 13 October 2019 in Aotea Square.
-More than 54,000 people attend each year to celebrate this important and ancient Indian festival.
+The Auckland Diwali Festival is one of New Zealand's largest cultural festivals.
+More than 60,000 people attend each year to celebrate this important and ancient Indian festival.

 The Auckland Diwali Festival takes its inspiration from Diwali or Deepavali (row of lamps), an important and ancient Indian festival celebrated throughout India and in Indian communities around the world.

 Colloquially known as ‘The Festival of Lights’, Diwali signifies the triumph of light over darkness, good over evil and the renewal of life.

 Diwali commemorates the return of Lord Rama, his wife and brother from their 14-year exile and their defeat of the 10-headed demon-king Ravana.
 This story is depicted in The Ramayana - one of the two great Sanskrit epics and is in poem form.

 Villagers traditionally celebrated the return of Lord Rama by setting off fireworks and lighting diyas (clay lamps) to guide their journey back to their kingdom.